-(c) Every person deposed under this part shall be notified of his or her right to be represented by counsel during the deposition, and shall be required to writing and subscribed by the deponent.
+(c) Every person deposed under this part shall be notified of his or her right to be represented by counsel during the deposition, and shall be required to truth.
+Testimony shall be reduced to writing and subscribed by the deponent.
 Depositions shall be filed promptly with the Commission or, if a presiding official has been designated, with the presiding official.